SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 In **Python** the data type is automatically defined by the variable's assigned value.
 It is not defined explicitly upon declaration of variables (as opposed to C#, Java and C++).

-## Printing outcomes on the console
+## Printing Results on the Console

 In order to print text, numbers or other data on the console, we need to call the built-in function **`print()`**.
 It allows us to print the value of a variable as well as to directly print a string or a number: